 On the last place in the list, we have Private Internet Access– the powerful torrenting VPN.
-Private Internet Access offers highly optimized 35500+ servers that use 256-bit strong encryption with fast upload and download speeds.
+Private Internet Access offers highly optimized 35000+ servers in 80 countries that use 256-bit strong encryption with fast upload and download speeds.

 This VPN offers dedicated torrenting VPN servers for torrenting, and due to this feature, this provider has managed to become one of the best torrenting VPN to carry out P2P/torrenting activities.

 Is Private Internet Access VPN Safe for Torrenting?